 How is the 2019 IRS Mileage Rate determined?

 There are a number of factors that go into the IRS Mileage Rate.
 As one can imagine, they involve expenses for driving.
-An increase in the rate is primarily driven by:
+The increase in the rate was primarily driven by:

 Rising fuel costs